 OVERVIEW: The California Health Care Foundation is an Oakland-based funder that supports access to health care, quality healthcare, policy, and research in California.

 FUNDING AREAS: Access to health insurance, high-value health care, health policy, health research

-PROFILE: The California Health Care Foundation (CHCF) is a nonprofit and independent statewide funder headquartered in Oakland, California.
+PROFILE: Established in 1996, the California Health Care Foundation (CHCF) is a nonprofit and independent statewide funder headquartered in Oakland, California.
 It also has a State Health Policy Office in Sacramento.
-Founded in 1996, it focuses its efforts on the health care delivery system and providing care to low-income people in California.
+It focuses its efforts on the health care delivery system and providing care to low-income people in California.
 CHCF’s goal is to create a more patient-centered health care system by informing policymakers and industry leaders and by investing in ideas.
 Grantmaking interest areas are access to health insurance, high-value health care, health policy, and health research.

 Search for staff contact info and bios in PeopleFinder (paid subscribers only.)